allegroai/clearml-docs/docs/fundamentals/hpo.md

 Check out the [Hyperparameter Optimization tutorial](../guides/optimization/hyper-parameter-optimization/examples_hyperparam_opt.md) for a step-by-step guide.

+## SDK Reference

+For detailed information, see the complete [HyperParameterOptimizer SDK reference page](../references/sdk/hpo_optimization_hyperparameteroptimizer.md).

-## Hyperparameter Optimization CLI
+## CLI

 ClearML also provides `clearml-param-search`, a CLI utility for managing the hyperparameter optimization process.
 See [ClearML Param Search](../apps/clearml_param_search.md) for more information.

-## SDK Reference
+## UI Application

-For detailed information, see the complete [HyperParameterOptimizer SDK reference page](../references/sdk/hpo_optimization_hyperparameteroptimizer.md).
+ClearML provides the [Hyperparameter Optimization GUI application](../webapp/applications/apps_hpo.md) for launching and managing the hyperparameter optimization process.